 Non-Executive Director, St John (NSW) since June 2013.
 Non-Executive Director, Basketball Australia since Nov 2013.
+Non-Executive Director, Peer Support Australia since 2007.

-Dr Merilyn J. Sleigh, B.Sc, PhD, DipCorp Man, FTSE, FAICD.
-Non-Executive Director since 9 July 2008 Member of the Audit Committee Chair of the Remuneration Committee Member of the Nomination Committee Dr Sleigh was trained as a Biochemist and was formerly CEO & Managing Director of EvoGenix Limited, an ASX-listed biotechnology company; Dean, Faculty of Life Sciences, University of NSW; Director, Research & Development at Peptech Limited and Scientist & Senior Manager, CSIRO.
+Dr Merilyn J Sleigh, B.Sc, PhD, DipCorp Man, FTSE, FAICD.

+Non-Executive Director since 9 July 2008 Member of the Audit Committee Chair of the Remuneration Committee Member of the Nomination Committee

+Dr Sleigh was trained as a Biochemist and was formerly CEO & Managing Director of EvoGenix Limited, an ASX-listed biotechnology company; Dean, Faculty of Life Sciences, University of NSW; Director, Research & Development at Peptech Limited and Scientist & Senior Manager, CSIRO.

 She currently serves as a director of Tyrian Diagnostics Limited, Intersect Limited and Relationships Australia (NSW).
-She also chairs the Business Development Advisory Committee of the Garvan Institute for Medical Research.
-Dr Sleigh contributes extensive experience in strategic management of ASX- listed SMEs both as a director, and as a CEO.
+She is also a member of the Council of the University of Technology Sydney.

+Dr Sleigh contributes extensive experience in strategic management of ASX-listed SMEs both as a director, and as a CEO.
 She also provides scientific research and development expertise relevant to Clover's Innovations program and commercialisation of its products.

+Other current listed company directorships

+Tyrian Diagnostics Limited, appointed December 2008.

+Company Secretary

+Mr Darren J Callahan, CPA

+Appointed 31 March 2015

+Mr Callahan is a Certified Practising Accountant with over 20 years experience in executive finance roles across a broad range of industries.

-Other current listed company directorships: Tyrian Diagnostics Limited, appointed December 2008.
-COMPANY SECRETARY Mr Jaime Pinto, B.Com, CA Mr Pinto is a Chartered Accountant with over 20 years experience in both professional practice and in senior commercial roles across a broad range of industries, and is currently Company Secretary of a number of listed and unlisted Companies.
+Mr Jaime Pinto, B.Com, CA Resigned effective 31 March 2015

+Mr Pinto is a Chartered Accountant with over 20 years experience in both professional practice and in senior commercial roles across a broad range of industries, and is currently Company Secretary of a number of listed and unlisted Companies.